Project Timeline

 3) Revise Your Project Timeline Regularly

 A Project Timeline needs to be a dynamic tool, not a one-time setup.
 As the project progresses, tasks may shift, priorities can change, or new requirements may emerge.
-Regularly reviewing and updating the timeline ensures it stays accurate and relevant, helping the team remain aligned and focused on the most critical objectives.
+Regularly reviewing and updating the timeline ensures it stays accurate and relevant, helping the team remain aligned and focused on only the most critical objectives.

 4) Communicate with Your Team and Stakeholders